rodion-arr/laravel-docker-example/README.md

 cd laravel-docker-example
 cp .env.example .env
 ```

+Update your .env file to point application to correct remote MySQL database
 Build and run web-server container.
 It will install all dependencies and run tests.
 ```bash
 cd .docker-laravel